dan-leo/masters/thesis/v8/1_intro_2_litstud.md

 Smart metering can be easily applied to most LPWANs, but only a few have synchronous downlink capabilities, and NB-IoT can be considered well suited for bidirectional uses cases such as actuator control.

-### Actuator Control
+### Actuator Control {#actuatorcontrol}

-An *actuator* is a component of a machine that is responsible for moving and *controlling* a mechanism or system, for example by opening a valve.
+An actuator is a machine component that controls a mechanism or element, such as a valve.
 In this use case, actuator control requires bidirectionality for its downlink controllability.
 Suprisingly, this bidirectionality can be applied to many fields as in Table \ref{tbl:use_cases_list}.

 Table: List of Use Cases {#tbl:use_cases_list}